 Key Takeaways for Settling Medical Debt

-- You Can Negotiate: Hospitals and collection agencies often accept less than the original amount, especially for lump sums.
+- You Can Negotiate: Hospitals and collection agencies may accept less than the original amount, especially for lump sums.

 - Written Offers Matter: A written settlement letter documents your offer and protects your interests.